ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

  Introduced  by  Sens.
-KAVANAGH, HOYLMAN-SIGAL, RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee  on Housing, Construction and Community Development
+KAVANAGH, HOYLMAN-SIGAL, RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee  on Housing,  Construction  and  Community  Development  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend  the  administrative code of the city of New York, in relation to establishing the  legal regulated rent for the  combina- tion  of  two  or  more vacant apartments; to amend the public housing law, in relation to defining permanently vacated; to amend  the  emer- gency  tenant  protection act of nineteen seventy-four, in relation to exemptions from rent stabilization on the basis of  substantial  reha- bilitation;  and  to  repeal  paragraph  9 of subdivision a of section 26-405 of the administrative code  of  the  city  of  New  York,  in
+ AN ACT to amend the administrative code of the city of New York and  the emergency  tenant protection act of nineteen seventy-four, in relation to establishing the  legal regulated rent for the  combination of  two or  more  vacant  apartments;  to  amend  the  public  housing law, in relation to defining  permanently  vacated;  to  amend  the  emergency tenant  protection  act  of  nineteen  seventy-four,  in  relation  to exemptions from rent stabilization on the basis of  substantial  reha- bilitation;  and  to  repeal  paragraph  9 of subdivision a of section 26-405 of the administrative code  of  the  city  of  New  York,  in